Actindo-AG/Documentation/CommerceCloud/Integration/02_ManageSalesforceConnection.md

     ![Settings job ID inventory import](../../Assets/Screenshots/Channels/Settings/Connections/CommerceCloud/EditConnectionSettings_JobIDInventoryImport.png "[Settings job ID inventory import]")

-19. Enter the applicable Salesforce job ID in the *Job ID inventory import* field.
+19. Enter the applicable Salesforce Commerce Cloud job ID in the *Job ID inventory import* field.

     > [Info] The job ID for the inventory import has been created during the configuration of the Salesforce Commerce Cloud Business Manager, see [Create a inventory import job](./01_ConfigureSalesforceCommerceCloud.md#create-an-inventory-import-job).